amedeiros/area_code_validator/README.md

 # AreaCodeValidator

-TODO: Write a gem description
+AreaCodeValidator is a small gem that validates a phone numbers area code to a state.

 ## Installation